rpm-software-management/dnf/doc/conf_ref.rst

     files, rebuilding them to RPM locally.
 However, this is quite CPU and I/O intensive.
 Default is off.

+.. _ip-resolve-label:

 ``ip_resolve``
     IP address type

     Determines how DNF resolves host names.
 Set this to '4'/'IPv4' or '6'/'IPv6' to resolve to IPv4 or IPv6 addresses only.
 By default, DNF resolves to either addresses.

 .. _metadata_expire-label: